DITES | Research Agenda

-The emphasis of our work is not the development of new technologies as such, but the analyses of already available innovative technologies and their deployment and adoption – according to users‘ needs – in the fields of social work, health and care.
 The investigation of ethical, legal and social questions is of great importance here.
 The research center has access to a broad and excellent expertise in legal and technical aspects of information security and data protection, ethical reflection and the social science driven empirical analysis of social implications.

 Our research group furthermore draws on strong competences in regard to conceptional design decisions from service design to organisational issues, adaptive process-design and the configuration of information and technology architecture – not to forget the appropriate design of socio-technical systems and technology-related education as well as methods to generalize good practice and transfer of findings using design patterns and maturity models.